microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 We believe weight sharing (transferring) plays a key role on speeding up NAS, while finding efficient ways of sharing weights is still a hot research topic.
 We provide a key-value store for users to store and load weights.
 Tuners and Trials use a provided KV client lib to access the storage.

+[__TODO__] Example of weight sharing on NNI.

 ### Support of One-Shot NAS

 One-Shot NAS is a popular approach to find good neural architecture within a limited time and resource budget.
 Basically, it build a full graph based on the search space, and uses gradient descent to at last find the best subgraph.
-There are different training approaches, e.g., [training subgraphs][1], [training through dropout][6], [training with architecture weights (regularization)][3].
+There are different training approaches, such as [training subgraphs (per mini-batch)][1], [training full graph through dropout][6], [training with architecture weights (regularization)][3].
+Here we focus on the first approach, i.e., training subgraphs (ENAS).

+With the same annotated trial code, users could choose One-Shot NAS as execution mode on NNI.
+Specifically, the compiled trial code builds the full graph (rather than subgraph demonstrated above), it receives a chosen architecture and training this architecture on the full graph for a mini-batch, then request another chosen architecture.
+It is supported by [NNI multi-phase](./multiPhase.md).
+We support this training approach because training a subgraph is very fast, building the graph every time training a subgraph induces too much overhead.

 ![](../img/one-shot_training.png)

+The design of One-Shot NAS on NNI is shown in the above figure.
+One-Shot NAS usually only has one trial job with full graph.
+NNI supports running multiple such trial jobs each of which runs independently.
+As One-Shot NAS is not stable, running multiple instances helps find better model.
+Moreover, trial jobs are also able to synchronize weights during running (i.e., there is only one copy of weights, like asynchroneous parameter-server mode).
+This may speedup converge.

+[__TODO__] Example of One-Shot NAS on NNI.

 ## General tuning algorithms for NAS

+We have generalized the RL controller of ENAS.
+It could deal with almost all the search space expressed through our defined programming interface.
+Of course, it is hard to make it perform good on every search space, we expect efforts from community to design and implement better NAS algorithms.

+[__TODO__] Detail of this RL controller.

 ## Export best neural architecture and code

+After the NNI experiment is done, users could run `nnictl experiment export --code` to export the trial code with the best neural architecture.

-## Future works
+## Conclusion and Future work

+There could be different NAS algorithms and execution modes, but they could be supported with the same programming interface as demonstrated above.

+There are many interesting research topics in this area, both system and machine learning.

 [1]: https://arxiv.org/abs/1802.03268